natashawong/124-lab/docs/design.md

 Additional changes were made to the buttons.
 First, the footer buttons don't show up unless they are in edit mode (figure 3).
 Therefore, when users click the + button, they do not have the option to edit or show other to-do items (figure 2); these other items are then read-only.
 Figure 4 depicts how the page would look like assuming someone clicked the hide completed button.
 This will prompt the button to change and say "show compeleted" instead.
 We also decided to add the top buttons as part of the header instead of in-line with the title.

 Not reflected on the images is that we want to be able to indicate that when you click the + button, you are able to edit the new reminder.
 We will do this by have an autofocus component on the new element.
-We also made it so that if you clicked add
+This unfortunately did not make it to the actual implementation as we struggled to get it to work.

 ### Alternate Designs